plan9better/notes/Code/game_hacking/Unity.md

 # hacking
 ## mono
-- open dnSpyEx and patch (don't use 64bit for 32 bit games)
+- open dnSpyEx and patch (don't use 64bit for 32 bit games) can also use melonloader to make mods, use UnityExplorer plugin to check out the values.

 ## il2cpp
 - use melon loader